basmalik1/esp32-iot-telemetry/README.md

 ### LED Options

-The spec assigns the on-board LED to GPIO2, which is the ESP32-WROOM-32 (classic DevKit v1) convention.
-It does not apply to this hardware.

-**ESP32-S3-WROOM-1 is a module, not a dev board.** Its datasheet lists the only integrated components as a 40 MHz crystal and Quad SPI flash — there is no user LED on the module at all.
-Any on-board LED belongs to the carrier board the module is soldered to.

 The carrier board has four LEDs in a row.
 Only the first is user-controllable:

 | LED       | Pin    | Controllable |